-2 Education - In 2019, the Office's actual costs to March 31 combined with estimated costs to complete of \$53 were \$93 less than planned because of fewer significant issues requiring research and staffing efficiencies.
+Advanced Education - In 2020, the Office's actual costs to March 31 combined with estimated costs to complete of \$57 were \$62 less than planned because of fewer significant issues requiring research and staffing efficiencies.

-Finance - In 2019, the Office's actual costs to March 31 combined with estimated costs to complete of \$29 were \$79 more than planned due to more issues requiring research for the Summary Financial Statements and various pension and benefit plans.
-Also, there were inefficiencies for several audits at the Ministry because of reduced audit staff continuity resulting from higher turnover than anticipated.
+&lt;sup>2 Education - In 2020, the Office's actual costs to March 31 combined with estimated costs to complete of \$90 were \$149 less than planned because of fewer significant issues requiring research and staffing efficiencies.

-4 Health - In 2019, the Office's actual costs to March 31 combined with estimated costs to complete of \$112 were \$147 more than planned due to audits at the Saskatchewan Health Authority being more complex than anticipated.
+&lt;sup>3 Health - In 2020, the Office's actual costs to March 31 combined with estimated costs to complete of \$94 were \$2 more than planned.

-Justice and Attorney General - In 2019, the Office's actual costs to March 31 combined with estimated costs to complete of \$7 were \$107 less than planned.
-The Office decided to defer planned audits at the Ministry related to coroner services and client asset management at Public Guardian and Trustee.
-It replaced these audits with audits at two regional colleges (refer to footnote 1).
+Justice and Attorney General - In 2020, the Office's actual costs to March 31 combined with estimated costs to complete of \$15 were \$96 more than planned.
+The audit of client asset management at Public Guardian and Trustee was more complex than anticipated.
+In addition, the Office decided to audit the Financial and Consumer Affairs Authority's processes to regulate motor vehicle dealers to protect consumers earlier than originally anticipated.

-Government-Wide and Sectoral Work - In 2019, the Office's actual costs to March 31 combined with estimated costs to complete of \$3 were \$221 less than planned because of fewer complex matters requiring research than originally anticipated.
+Government-Wide and Sectoral Work - In 2020, the Office's actual costs to March 31 combined with estimated costs to complete of \$21 were \$99 less than planned because of fewer complex matters requiring research than originally anticipated.